tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_intro.md

 - Jimi kissed the sky.

-- Mr. Whispers fell asleep on the couch.
+- Mr. Whiskers fell asleep on the couch.

 - Randy stole the book from Stan and gave it to Kyle.